barbara-benitez/barbara-benitez.github.io/index.md

 $$ \text{Precision} =\frac{TN}{TN+ FP}$$
 The precision of the model is also known as the positive predictive value of the model.
 It represents the proportion of positive values that were correctly predicted.

+**Type II errors**
+$$ \text{Prob of Type II error} =\frac{FN}{FN+ TP}$$
+A type II error is an error where the model incorrectly predicts a false negative.
+It represents the proportion of negative values that were incorrectly predicted.

+This type of error is costly as it results in inaction when there should have been a response.

 ## The Data
 The datasest was made up of 284,807 rows of data with 31 columns.
 These data were credit card transactions, and the column names were labeled as V1, V2, \ldots, V28, amount and class.
 The class column is a represents whether or not the purchase was fraudulent--1 for fraudulent, 0 for non-fraudulent.